Note

 Important

-This applies only to version 1.2+ of Windows Terminal.
-If you are seeing color issues in Windows Terminal 1.0 or 1.1, or issues that are not captured here, please file a bug.
+This issue applies only to version 1.2+ of Windows Terminal.
+If you see color issues in Windows Terminal 1.0 or 1.1, or issues that aren't captured here, please file a bug.

-Windows Terminal 1.2 and beyond has an improved understanding of certain application color settings.
-Because of this improved understanding, we have been able to remove a number of compatibility blocks that resulted in a poor user experience.
-Unfortunately, there is a small number of applications that may experience issues.
+Windows Terminal 1.2 and later versions have an improved understanding of certain application color settings.
+Because of this improved understanding, we removed a number of compatibility blocks that resulted in a poor user experience.
+Unfortunately, a small number of applications might experience issues.

-We will keep this troubleshooting item up-to-date with the list of known issues and their workarounds.
+We keep this troubleshooting item up-to-date with the list of known issues and their workarounds.

 Black lines in PowerShell (5.1, 6.x, 7.0)

-Terminal, when coupled with PowerShell's line editing library PSReadline, may draw black lines across the screen.
-These miscolored regions will extend across the screen beyond your prompt wherever there are command parameters, strings or operators.
+Terminal, when coupled with PowerShell's line editing library PSReadline, might draw black lines across the screen.
+These miscolored regions extend across the screen beyond your prompt wherever there are command parameters, strings, or operators.

-PSReadline version 2.0.3 has been released and contains a fix for this issue.
-If you are using the prerelease version of PSReadline, note that a fix is not yet available.
+PSReadline version 2.0.3 contains a fix for this issue.
+If you're using the prerelease version of PSReadline, note that a fix isn't yet available.

-To update to the newest version of PSReadline, please run the following command:
+To update to the newest version of PSReadline, run the following command:

 Update-Module PSReadline

-Why are my emojis not appearing as icons in the jumplist?
+Why aren't my emojis appearing as icons in the jumplist?

 Only images linked from a file location can be rendered as profile icons in the jumplist.
-Emojis are not supported for jumplist icons.
+The jumplist doesn't support emojis for icons.

-Applications that use the GetConsoleScreenBufferInfo family of APIs to retrieve the active console colors in Win32 format and then attempt to transform them into cross-platform VT sequences (for example, by transforming BACKGROUND_RED to \x1b[41m) may interfere with Terminal's ability to detect what background color the application is attempting to use.
+Applications that use the GetConsoleScreenBufferInfo family of APIs to retrieve the active console colors in Win32 format and then try to transform them into cross-platform VT sequences (for example, by transforming BACKGROUND_RED to \x1b[41m) might interfere with Terminal's ability to detect what background color the application is trying to use.

-Application developers are encouraged to choose either Windows API functions or VT sequences for adjusting colors and not attempt to mix them.
+Choose either Windows API functions or VT sequences for adjusting colors.
+Don't mix them.

 Keyboard service warning

-Starting in Windows Terminal 1.5, the Terminal will display a warning if the "Touch Keyboard and Handwriting Panel Service" is disabled.
-This service is needed by the operating system to properly route input events to the Terminal application (as well as many other applications on Windows).
-If you see this warning, you can follow these steps to re-enable the service:
+Starting in Windows Terminal 1.5, the Terminal displays a warning if the "Touch Keyboard and Handwriting Panel Service" is disabled.
+The operating system needs this service to properly route input events to the Terminal application (as well as many other applications on Windows).
+If you see this warning, follow these steps to re-enable the service:

-After restarting the machine, the service should auto-start, and the dialog should no longer appear.
+After restarting the machine, the service auto-starts, and the dialog no longer appears.

-You may notice a blinking or flashing when using a git bash command line inside Windows Terminal.
+You might notice blinking or flashing when using a Git Bash command line inside Windows Terminal.
 This behavior is actually by design.
-The Terminal is obeying what git bash is telling it to do (setting bell-style to visible, causing a flash to associate with the bell response), BUT we understand this may be distracting.
-To fix this, open the .inputrc file for your Git bash with a text editor.
-This file will likely be located in the path C:\Program Files\Git\etc. To open with the Nano text editor: nano ~/.inputrc
+The Terminal obeys what Git Bash tells it to do (setting bell-style to visible, causing a flash to associate with the bell response), but this behavior can be distracting.
+To fix this issue, open the .inputrc file for your Git Bash with a text editor.
+This file is likely located in the path C:\Program Files\Git\etc. To open the file with the Nano text editor, use the command: nano ~/.inputrc.

 Change the default: